Ibrutinib Before and After Stem Cell Transplant in Treating Patients With Relapsed or Refractory Diffuse Large B-cell

 TRANSPLANT: In both arms, patients undergo autologous hematopoietic progenitor cell or bone marrow transplant on day 0.

 ARM I: Beginning 30-60 days after transplant, patients receive ibrutinib PO on days 1-28.
 Treatment repeats every 28 days for 12 courses in the absence of disease progression or unacceptable toxicity.

 ARM II: Beginning 30-60 days after transplant, patients receive placebo PO on days 1-28.
 Treatment repeats every 28 days for 12 courses in the absence of disease progression or unacceptable toxicity.
 Patients experiencing disease progression may crossover Arm I.

-After completion of treatment, patients are followed up periodically for 60 months from registration.
+After completion of treatment, patients are followed up every 6 months for up to 60 months from registration.

 For people ages 18 years and up